ajyanand/ajyanand/README.md

 🔭 I’m currently working on

 - Leveraging human sensing (EMG, force-torque sensing, sonomyography and motion capture) to build more effective end-effector rehabilitation robot systems.
-- Charecterizing human movement to enable personalized and targeted rehabilition.
+- Characterizing neuromuscular human movement to enable personalized and targeted rehabilition.
+- Creating more effective robot controllers and path planning algorithms to facilitate rehabilitative movements

 📫 How to reach me: writetoajayanand@gmail.com